microcosm/cookbook-sc/README.md

 ## What is this repo?

-This repo contains SuperCollider examples for the figures in Welsh's Synthesizer Cookbook.
+This repo is designed to *help you learn synthesizer fundamentals at the same time as learning SuperCollider*.
+It contains SuperCollider examples for the figures in Welsh's Synthesizer Cookbook.

-It's designed to help learn synthesizer fundamentals at the same time as learning SuperCollider.
+If you are new to computer music, or don't fully understand the above lines, check out the advice below: *"I'm new to computer music, what should I do?"*.

-Note: You can assume that all accompanying notes (in the comments) are either quotes from the cookbook, or based on information from the cookbook.
+Note: You can assume that all accompanying notes in the code comments are based on information from the cookbook.
 Any information from other sources is quoted.

 ## Why did you create this repo?